GOGO98901/JText/README.md

 =====

-JText a Simple Text Editor made by [Rory Claasen](http://github.com/gogo98901) The program is slow and is optimised for windows 8, othe os can make the textures go weird the application is tested on windows 7 and 8
+JText a Simple Text Editor made by [Rory Claasen](http://github.com/gogo98901)

+The program has only been tested on windows 8 and 7, other OS's (such as windows 7) can make the textures go weird